akash95189/Sales-Analysis/README.md

   - **Fix Data Types**- Ensure all columns have consistent data types (e.g., dates as `datetime`, prices as `float`).
   - **Validation**: Check for any remaining inconsistencies and verify the cleaned data.

-### 5. Feature Engineering
-   - **Create New Columns**: Calculate the `Total Amount` for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
-   - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

-### 6. Load Data into `.csv` format and into MYSQL
+### 5. Load Data into `.csv` format and into MYSQL
   - **To CSV File**- Save the cleaned file into `.csv` format for any further use.
   - **Set Up Connections**: Connect to MySQL using `sqlalchemy` and load the cleaned data into each database.
   - **Table Creation**: Set up tables in both MySQL using Python SQLAlchemy to automate table creation and data insertion.

-### 7. SQL Analysis: Complex Queries and Business Problem Solving
+### 6. SQL Analysis: Complex Queries and Business Problem Solving
   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
-    - Find different payment methods, number of transactions, and quantity sold by payment method.
-    - Identify the highest-rated category in each branch.
-Display the branch, category, and avg rating.
-    - Identify the busiest day for each branch based on the number of transactions.
-    - Calculate the total quantity of items sold per payment method.
-    - Determine the average, minimum, and maximum rating of categories for each city.
-    - Calculate the total profit for each category.
-    - Determine the most common payment method for each branch.
-    - Categorize sales into Morning, Afternoon, and Evening shifts.
-    - Identify the 5 branches with the highest revenue decrease ratio from last year to current year (e.g., 2022 to 2023).
+    - What was the best month for sales?
+How much was earned that month?
+    - What city has the highest sales?
+    - What time should we display advertisements to maximize likehood of customers buying products?
+    - What product sold the most?
+Why do you think it sold the most?